 Looking for vegan breakfast ideas?
 You're in the right place!
-From oatmeal and smoothies to scrambles, casseroles, and muffins, this list features a variety of vegan recipes to help you start your day in a delicious and nutritious way.
+From oatmeal and smoothies to scrambles, casseroles, and muffins, this list features a variety of vegan breakfast recipes to help you start your day in a delicious and nutritious way!

-We've also included helpful tips for success, including how to stock your kitchen with easy plant-based breakfast staples.
+We've also included a few helpful tips for success, including how to stock your kitchen with easy plant-based breakfast staples.

 Breakfast is often the meal people struggle with the most when they first go vegan.
 And it makes sense when you think about it.